Update (January 16, 2025): ‘New Tesla Model Y (Early 2025)’ updated.

 Tesla is synonymous with electric cars, a reputation that has undoubtedly helped it gain more than 6 million buyers.
 In fact, in 2024, Tesla continues to lead in brand loyalty for automakers in America, S&P Global said on August 8, 2024, with a rate of 67.8 percent for the first half of 2024.

-Now, let’s take a look at the future Tesla cars that are expected to be launched in the U.S. by mid-decade.
+Now, let’s take a look at the future Tesla cars that are expected to be launched in the U.S. in the next three years.
 Note that the article is a compilation of information from various sources (official and unofficial), and the timelines are speculative.

 New Tesla Model Y (Early 2025)